-For a quick check of courses that are developed with OER, refer to the Online Catalog at the DEET website: https://online.ctcd.edu/catalog/catalog_index.cfm.
+For a quick check of courses that are developed with OER, refer to the online booklist at the DEET website Quick Links.

 The Digital Higher Education Consortium of Texas, or DigiTex, offers a plethora of resources on OER.
-Check out the repositories, free, on-demand faculty training, webinars, and other events.
-See https://go.acadeum.com/digitex.
+Check out the free, on-demand faculty training at https://digitex.org/open-educational-resources-2/, webinars and other events, and repositories.